2. 1,760 PlayStation 3s were used to build a supercomputer for the Department of Defense. -- escapistmagazine.com

-8. The last time the United States "declared war" was in 1942. -- Wikipedia
+8. The last time the United States "declared war" was in 1942. -- The Atlantic

-9. The U.S. Department of Defense is the world's largest employer. -- DOD
+9. The U.S. Department of Defense is the nation’s largest employer. -- DOD

-10. The Department of Defense uses 4.6 billion US gallons of fuel annually. -- DOD
+10. The U.S. military uses 4.6 billion US gallons of fuel annually. -- Air Force Magazine

 12. The U.S. military uses a nearly silent type of Velcro that reduces the ripping noise by over 95 percent. -- Reddit